 Personal interviews are offered to the most qualified applicants to assess interpersonal and communication skills, maturity, integrity, altruistic attitude and commitment to a PA career.
 Interviews are conducted on the Nova Southeastern University, Fort Lauderdale, Florida, campus and are by invitation only.
 Interviews are usually held during the months of October through March.

 The program participates in the Centralized Application Service for Physician Assistants (CASPA) for the receipt and processing of all applications.
 However, CASPA takes no part in the selection of our students.
 CASPA application packets may be obtained from http://www.caspaonline.org/ or by calling (617) 612-2080.
-Deadline for the CASPA application is December 1, 2014.
+Deadline for the CASPA application is December 1 for the class entering the following June.

 Supplemental Application Form

 Once the CASPA application has been received by Nova Southeastern University, supplemental application will be made available online.
 Your complete supplemental application must be received no later than February 15th in order to be considered for admission for the June entering class.
 Once we receive the GRE scores, the supplemental application, and the $50 fee, your file will be reviewed by the admissions counselor.
 Applicants will not be considered for possible interview until all of these requirements have been received.

 The College requires applicants to earn a grade of C (2.0) or better in each of the following required courses (science prerequisites must be completed by the end of the fall semester prior to matriculation and within 10 years of the application date):

 College Math - 3 semester hours (sh.)